 Often, we have customers who call our office wanting a pole barn...and they want it now.
 In some cases, we can handle the job in a matter of days.
 Meanwhile, other post frame projects take a little bit longer to build...especially commercial buildings.

 Why?
 Because there are multiple steps that one must complete before construction can begin.

 Now, you’re probably wondering what those steps entail and how long the building process will last.
 Both are good questions!

 However, the construction timeline depends on your preferred builder.
 Not all post frame builders handle construction projects in the same manner.
 Some may conduct business in a similar fashion, while other approaches are completely opposite.

 So, how do you know which construction process is correct/incorrect?

-Honestly, we really don’t.
-However, what we do know are the four phases that should be taking place before, during, and after your project.
-We want to make sure that you’re aware of those phases as well...no matter who you build with.
+Honestly, there is no right or wrong answer.
+But, there are four phases that should be taking place before, during, and after your pole barn project...no matter who you build with.

 The 4 Phases of Pole Barn Construction

 Before you go too far, you must be aware of your post frame builder’s construction process.
 What steps will they take to ensure your experience is seamless from start to finish?
 Do you have to handle the nitty-gritty details, or will you receive updates from a Project Manager?